ReflectionHLE/ReflectionHLE/notes-restoration.md

 With the right tools, this patched codebase can be used to reproduce any of the executables coming from the following original releases, at least up to a call to UNLZEXE 0.7:
-- Wolfenstein 3D Shareware 1.4 Apogee (with cheats).
+- Wolfenstein 3D Shareware v1.4, Apogee release (with cheats).
+- Wolfenstein 3D Registered v1.4, Apogee release (with cheats).
+- Wolfenstein 3D Registered v1.4, ID Software release.
+- Wolfenstein 3D Registered v1.4, early GT Interactive release (same EXE as in the ID Software release, except for a different logo in the signon screen).
+- Wolfenstein 3D Registered v1.4, late GT Interactive release
+(no three-letter code is shown after completing an episode).
-- Wolfenstein 3D Registered 1.4 Activision.
+- Wolfenstein 3D Registered v1.4, Activision release.
-- Spear of Destiny demo 1.0 FormGen.
+- Spear of Destiny demo v1.0, FormGen release.
-- Spear of Destiny 1.4 Activision (no copy protection).
+- Spear of Destiny v1.4, Activision release (no copy protection).

-The originally released WOLF3D.PRJ file was used as a base for a total of four projects files included in this source tree.
+The originally released WOLF3D.PRJ file was used as a base for a total of eight project files included in this source tree.
 Each of them can be used for building a specific game version out of the ones above.

 Borland C++ 3.1 should be used in all cases, except for the SOD demo project,